George Fisher Baker

 George Fisher Baker (March 27, 1840 – May 2, 1931) was an American financier and philanthropist.
 Known as the "Dean of American Banking", he was also known for his taciturnity.
-Baker made a fortune after the Civil War in railroads and banking, and at his death was estimated to be the third richest man in the United States, after Henry Ford and John D. Rockefeller.
+Baker made a fortune after the Civil War in railroads and banking, and at his death was estimated to be the third-richest man in the United States, after Henry Ford and John D. Rockefeller.

-Early life
+Early life and education

 Baker was born in Troy, New York, to Eveline Stevens Baker and George Ellis Baker, a shoe-store owner who was elected in 1850 on the Whig ticket to the New York State Assembly.
 At 14, young George entered the S.S.
 Seward Institute in Florida, New York, where he studied geography, bookkeeping, history, and algebra.
 At 16, he was hired as a junior clerk in the New York State Banking Department.

-Baker did not attend university, but instead enlisted in the 18th Regiment of the Massachusetts Volunteers at the start of the U.S. Civil War, and achieved the ranks of first lieutenant and adjutant.

 Career

+Following the outbreak of the American Civil War, Baker enlisted in the 18th Regiment of the Massachusetts Volunteers, in which he achieved the ranks of first lieutenant and adjutant.